ADS - Access and Disability Services

 We're delighted to welcome you to the ADS family!
 If you are in need of any type of accommodation(s) at Dickinson--whether due to a learning, neurodevelopmental, or physical disability, or a medical or mental health diagnosis, please complete our Disclosure and Request for Accommodations Form ASAP, and we will provide you with next steps.

 For guidance regarding various types of accommodations (academic, housing, dietary, physical/mobility, chronic medical conditions, or supports for temporary impairments), click on "Accommodation Types" in the black menu box.
 For more information about the complete disclosure and academic accommodations process, see Disclosing and Documenting a Disability to Request Academic Accommodations.
-If you've like to receive guidance over the phone, please email us at email@example.com with your availability and we'll schedule a time to connect.
+If you'd like to receive guidance over the phone, please email us at email@example.com with your availability and we'll schedule a time to connect.

-- General inquiries about requesting, setting up, using, or facilitating accommodations: John Joyce at email@example.com or call (717) 245-1734.
+- General inquiries about requesting, setting up, using, or facilitating accommodations: email John Joyce at firstname.lastname@example.org or call (717) 245-1734.

 - Note-taking accommodation or LiveScribe pen: Emily Wetzel at email@example.com

 - Digital texts to be read out loud: Emily at ADStechnology@dickinson.edu

 - Access Plan-related questions or issues: Susan Frommer at firstname.lastname@example.org